RConsortium/pharma-wg-oversight-committee/Minutes/POC_06_07_2023_Minutes.md

 **Action:** Sumesh will communicate with his colleagues to obtain materials that could be used to promote activities in both China and Japan.

+### Event in Europe

+Sumesh noted that he is looking for someone from the R Consortium to participate in an upcoming panel discussion focused on open-source technologies, which will take place in the 2023 EU PHUSE connect, November 5th to 8th, in Birmingham, UK.

+**Action:**
+JBR will determine whether he can personally participate or find another suitable panel member.

 The next meeting will be at 9AM Pacific Time on Wednesday, July 19, 2023.

 **Action:** JBR will publish an agenda ahead of the meeting.